-Figure 1: Block diagram of EPC90135 development board default configuration
+Figure 1: Block diagram of EPC90145 development board default configuration

-QUICK START PROCEDURE
+OUICK START PROCEDURE

-The EPC90135 development board is easy to set up as a buck or boost converter to evaluate the performance of eight EPC2218 eGaN FETs.
-This board includes a dead-time generating circuit that adds a delay from when the gate signal of one FET is commanded to turn off, to when the gate signal of the other FET is commanded to turn on.
+The EPC90145 development board is easy to set up as a buck or boost converter to evaluate the performance of two EPC2306 eGaN FETs.
+This board includes a logic PWM input signal polarity changer used to ensure positive PWM polarity for the switching device when configured in either the buck or boost modes, and can accommodate both single and dual PWM inputs.
+Furthermore, the board includes a dead-time generating circuit that adds a delay from when the gate signal of one FET is commanded to turn off, to when the gate signal of the other FET is commanded to turn on.
 In the default configuration, this dead time circuit ensures that both the high and low side FETs will not be turned on at the same time thus preventing a shoot-through condition.
 The dead-time and/or polarity changing circuits can be utilized or bypassed for added versatility.